 All children, staff and visitors at the school always have the right to feel safe, valued and respected.

 Slimbridge Primary School is an inclusive school.
 All members of the school community should be free from discrimination of any sort.
-Measures to protect children should be set out in the Behaviour and Safeguarding policies
+Measures to protect children are set out in the Behaviour and Safeguarding policies.

 Every child has the right to learn, but no child has the right to disrupt the learning of others.